WebAssembly/gc/document/core/binary/types.rst

 ~~~~~~~~~~~~~~~

 :ref:`Recursive types <syntax-rectype>` are encoded by the byte :math:`\hex{31}` followed by a :ref:`vector <binary-vec>` of :ref:`sub types <syntax-subtype>`.
-Additional shorthands are recognized for unary recursions and sub types without super types.
+Additional shorthands are recognized for unary recursions and final sub types without super types.

 .. math::
    \begin{array}{llclll@{\qquad\qquad}l}